cryptoapi-project/cryptoapi-swift/Examples/Bitcoin/README.md

 Check out a [example project](./CryptoApiLib_BitcoinKit) to understand how to use these libraries together.

-Visit the [CoreBitcoin github repository](https://github.com/yenom/BitcoinKit) to discover the `source code` of library.
+Visit the [BitcoinKit github repository](https://github.com/yenom/BitcoinKit) to discover the `source code` of library.

 ## License